Quantized Floquet topology with temporal noise

 \emph{Discussion} -- We have shown that the two-dimensional anomalous Floquet-Anderson insulator is stable to weak temporal noise.
-The argument involves constructing a related Floquet system for a given noise realization and then arguing that if each such realization is topological, then their noise-average is topological as well.
-This argument should hold for other types of environmental noise, and therefore we postulate that the AFAI is stable to a wide class of weak dissipative couplings.
+The argument involves constructing a related Floquet system for a given noise realization and then arguing that if each such realization is topological, then their noise-average, which is given by the superoperator approach, is topological as well.
+This argument should hold for other types of environmental noise, and therefore we \del{postulate} expect that the AFAI is stable to a wide class of weak dissipative couplings.
 Correlated noise would kill this argument, hence we leave generic non-Markovian baths for future work.
+These responses may also be stable to quasiperiodic driving, which leads to a variety of interesting steady states in other contexts~\cite{Friedman2020a,Else2020b,Nandy2017}.

 While we numerically studied the topological response via charge pumping in a half-filled system, our arguments indicate that a similar story should hold for other proposed experimental measurements of the anomalous Floquet insulator \cite{nathan2017quantized,nathan2019anomalous,PhysRevB.98.054309}.
-For instance, topologically quantized magnetization for a filled region of linear size $\ell$ \cite{nathan2017quantized} should hold up to time $\tau \sim \ell^2$ and remain measurable by the same protocols.
+For instance, topologically quantized magnetization for a filled region of linear size \del{$\ell$} $l$~\cite{nathan2017quantized} should hold up to time \del{$\tau \sim \ell^2$} $\tau \sim l^2$ and remain measurable by the same protocols.
 This fact will be important in practical experimental realizations, as there are always finite noise sources -- such as laser fluctuations or spontaneous emission into lattice lasers -- that break the Floquet symmetry of the problem.

 It has recently been argued that the AFAI is stable to interactions \cite{nathan2019anomalous}, and we suspect the same will be true in the presence of noise.
 An interesting question is how noise affects other topological invariants that have been identified in the AFAI \cite{nathan2019hierarchy}, which are also theoretically measurable.
-Finally, we speculate that similar ideas may be used to demonstrate stability in other Floquet topological phases, such as the Floquet topological superconductor, with possible implications for robust quantum information and computation \cite{PhysRevLett.106.220402,PhysRevB.100.041102}.
+Finally, we speculate that similar ideas may be used to demonstrate stability in other Floquet topological phases, such as the Floquet topological superconductor, with possible implications for robust quantum information processing and computation~\cite{PhysRevLett.106.220402,PhysRevB.100.041102}.